Kundansairaj100/WEB-DESIGNS/README.md

 **WEB DESIGNS**
 -> This repository consists of homepages of multiple original concepts/brands.
 -> This repository consists of my practice HTML, CSS & BOOTSTRAP websites :)
--> The websites order are: Melatonin(A comapny which sells beds & sleeping pills), Zoya(A fashion Brand).
+-> The websites order are:  Zoya(A fashion Brand), Melatonin(A comapny which sells beds & sleeping pills).